Eric Rhode: Life and work

-After qualifying as a child psychotherapist, Rhode worked in the National Health Service at Paddington Green Child Guidance Clinic and in private practice, and studied with eminent Kleinian psychoanalysts including Wilfred Bion.
-His first psychoanalytically-informed book was Of Birth and Madness, a London Times Book of the Week.
+After qualifying as a child psychotherapist, Rhode worked in the National Health Service at Paddington Green Child Guidance Clinic and in private practice, and studied with Kleinian psychoanalysts including Wilfred Bion.
+His first book on psychoanalysis was Of Birth and Madness, a London Times Book of the Week.
 It arose out of interviews he conducted in an inpatient unit for mothers with post-partum psychosis and their babies, but also addressed the historical and cultural evolution of attitudes towards pregnancy and childbirth and the psychiatric theories they inspired.
-His later books continue to be psychoanalytically informed but extend into aspects of traditional cosmology.
-Married to the child psychotherapist Maria Rhode.
-Four children.
-He lives in London.
+His later books extend into aspects of traditional cosmology.
+He is married to the child psychotherapist Maria Rhode and lives in London.